oslomarketsolutions/website/src/pages/en/products/index.md

   title: What we offer
 investorPortal:
   marketData:
-    header: A complete savings portal
+    header: Boost your media content with live stock data
     image: /img/productsPagePlaceholder.png
+    overline: Market data Portal
+    text: >-
+      Full coverage of the financial market with live, streaming data.
+With smart links to content, we enable you to integrate our flexible wed modules in articles to create a live media site.

+      We cover all asset classes from the Nordic region, stocks from Europe, UK, US, Canada and Asia, as well as worldwide indices, currencies, commodities and more.
+  onlinePortfolio:
+    header: 'A complete savings portal '
+    image: /img/productsPagePlaceholder.png
-    overline: Funds and portfolio reporting
+    overline: 'Funds and portfolio reporting '
     text: >-
       Engage your customers and help them save more with a reliable platform that is easy to adjust and works just as well on all size of devices.